roxandtol/roxpad/README.md

 (make sure to check the sides!
 There should be a dot on the corner of the MCU, and that dot should be on the upper side), And finally the resistors, capacitors and the Keilh hotswappable socket

-1) Stacking the first 2 layers of the Acrylic and then putting the PCB on top
+1) Stacking the first 2 layers of the Acrylic and then putting the PCB on top, In case you're using the 3d printed one, use the thin one, with the flat side facing the bottom

   First layer (Should be 3mm):